sir-dunxalot/ember-cli-concat/README.md

 # Ember-cli-concat

 `ember-cli-concat` is an Ember CLI addon that:
-- Automatically concatinates your javascript files into a single js file for production
+- Concatenates your javascript files into a single js file for production
-- Automatically concatinates your stylesheets into a single css file for production
+- Concatenates your stylesheets into a single css file for production
 - Automatically adds the relevant `<script>` and `<style>` tags to your index.html file

 In other words, in production builds `vendor.css` and `app-name.css` will become `app.css`, and the same for the javascript files.
 This addon also handles the `<script>` and `<link rel="stylesheet">` tags in your index.html file so you don't have to worry about requesting assets that don't exist.

+**By default concatenation will only happen in production builds.**

 ## Installation